nfherrin/OpenFSAM/README.md

     If they are not set or if the maximum is set below the minimum, the minimum and maximum values are taken from the minimum and maximum values of the initial state variables.
   13. \[For continuous annealing problems ONLY\] Dynamic damping option `<sa_object>%damp_dyn` (`LOGICAL` default: `.FALSE.`).
   14. \[For continuous annealing problems and discrete annealing problems ONLY\] Number of parameters to perturb for generating neighbors `<sa_object>%num_perturb` (`INTEGER` default: 0).
-  15. \[For discrete annealing problems ONLY\] Acceptable integer values that each of the parameters to the energy function can adopt are stored in `<sa_object>%var_values`.
-This parameter MUST be set by the user for annealing to work.
+  15. \[For discrete annealing problems ONLY\] Acceptable integer values that each of the parameters to the energy function can adopt are stored in `<sa_object>%var_values`. (`INTEGER` default: array of all unique values in the initial state)

 A brief explanation of the user initialized variables:
   1. The maximum number of steps, `n`, is the most steps the annealing counter will reach before stopping.